 The Golden Gem adding machine enjoyed a long sales success through the first half of the 20th century.
-It was based on the Arithmachine of Heinrich Goldmann (a.k.a as Henry Goldman) from the late 1890s, and on the efforts of three inventors—Abraham Gancher (a Russian Jew and emigrant to the USA), Nobyoshi Hakrew Kodama (a Japanese emigrant to the USA), and Albert Zabriskie.
+It was based on the Arithmachine of Heinrich Goldmann (a.k.a as Henry Goldman) from the late 1890s, and on the efforts of three inventors—Abraham Gancher (a Russian Jew and emigrant to the USA), Nobyoshi Hakrew Kodama (a Japanese emigrant to the USA), and Albert T. Zabriskie (1854-1937).

-The Golden Gem was introduced about 1907 by the Automatic Adding Machine Co. of New York, and was based not so on the first similar patent in the USA, taken by Nobyoshi Kodama (patent N. 753586, assigned one-half to Rebecca, the wife of Abraham Gancher), but on the second patent (US pat.
+The Golden Gem was introduced in 1906 (in fact, the first version was merely called Gem, in 1912 it was renamed the Golden Gem) by the Automatic Adding Machine Co. of New York, and was based not so on the first similar patent in the USA, taken by Nobyoshi Kodama (patent N. 753586, assigned one-half to Rebecca, the wife of Abraham Gancher), but on the second patent (US pat.
 No. 816342, taken by Kodama and Gancher).
-The company’s advertising in 1917 claims over 100000 had been sold by that year.
+The company’s advertising from 1917 claimed over 100000 had been sold by that year.
 At that point, they cost $10 each.
+From the serial numbers, it seems more than 400000 devices were produced.
+It is unclear when production ended, but so many were made that it seems likely to have continued through the 1930s and possibly into the 1940s, although the advertising appears to have dried up in the mid-1920s after about 200000 had been made.

 Subtraction is possible (via the nines complement method) using the red numbers shown to the right of each chain.
-Clearing of the result register is achieved by turning the knob at the bottom right until all digits show zero.
+The result register is cleared by turning the knob at the bottom right until all digits show zero.

 Automatic Adding Machine Co. also produced a tally counter.
 It was basically the same as the Golden Gem, except it had five digits, had shorter chains, and instead of the slots in the front, there was a lever on the right that incremented the units digit.
 Gancher also designed a version with a printing mechanism, but this was even less successful than the counter.